suryakala20/Transactionanalyzer/README.md

 1. TemperatureModule.Main() becomes the startup entry point
 2. VibrationModule.Main() is converted into a normal helper method
-3. 3.
-Show the corrected code
+3. Show the corrected code

-4. Show the corrected code